Xmasreturns/Babies-first-repository/MMT API Documentation.md

 * Column and row indices will be sorted in ascending order.
 Values on the diagonal are equal to the average score of the player with that row and column label.
 Values will **not** be symmetric across the diagonal.
 All values in the DataFrame are the average score of the player of the corresponding row when having played against the player of the corresponding column.

 ###`match_by_rating(table_counts, matchups_df)`
-Returns a list of lists.
-Each inner list represents a table and corresponds to a group of **`PlayerId`** values.
+Generates groupings of individuals based on matchmaking ratings provided in a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
+Group sizes are determined by the required number of 4 and 5 player tables to seat all players.

 #####Parameters:
 >`table_counts`: *list of integers*